pingcap/talent-plan/rust/projects/project-3/project.md

 times on our journey toward an asynchronous, multi-threaded, and high-performance database.

-Think about your manual testing workflow.
+Thank about your manual testing workflow.
 Now that there are two executables to deal with, you'll need a way to run them both at the same time.
 If you are like many, you will use two terminals, running `cargo run --bin kvs-server` in one, where it runs until you press CTRL-D, and `cargo run --bin kvs-client`